Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 [Source: GraphQL official website](https://graphql.org/)

 #### Q77.
-Wich choice will place a multiline text input field on the page?
+Which choice will place a multiline text input field on the page?

 - [ ] `<multiline></multiline>`
 - [x] `<textarea></textarea>`